nobodyhero/ShootingGame/README.md

 # ShootingGame
 Shooting Game by Python with Pyglet library.

-This game programming is used and explained in the following video. https://youtu.be/RWZfQLvtqrU
+This game programming is used and explained in the video. https://youtu.be/RWZfQLvtqrU

 The referrenced document.